-These Pictures Of Amy Schumer & Chris Fischer On The Tony Awards Red Carpet Are Cute AF
+Amy Schumer & Chris Fischer Made Their Award Show Red Carpet Debut & They're Cute AF

 Amy Schumer and her husband, Chris Fischer, got married in a surprise wedding right around Valentine's Day.
 Since then, they haven't made a boatload of public appearances together, but they did make their red carpet debut at the I Feel Pretty premiere.
 Now, on Sunday, June 10, the couple made their first major awards show debut and the pictures of Amy Schumer and Chris Fischer on the Tony Awards red carpet are so sweet.
 And awkward.
 But sweet.